mrinalyadav7-atom/Twitter_sentiment_analysis/README.md

 # Twitter_sentiment_analysis
-## Took a dataset of about 31000 tweets for the analysyis of sentiments of the tweets
+•Cleaned and analysed a dataset of 31000 tweets containing normal and sexist/racial tweets.
-## Classification performed using logistic regression, support vector classifier, random forest and XGBoost
+•Used BOWandTFIDF features for word vectorization and Word2Vec and Doc2Vec for word embeddings.
-## Word embeddings like word2vec and doc2vec used.
-Vectors formed through BOW and TFIDF(Fasttext could have also been used)
+•Applied different classification algorithms like logistic regression, support vector machines,random forest and XGBoost algorithm with each of the word embeddings.
-## Hyperparameter tuning
+•Analysed the result for each combination with the help of F1-score and performed hyperparameter tuning using gridsearch cross validation to improve the mode